esper-io/console_docs/docs/provisioning-template/createtemplate.md

-An Esper customer can explicitly set the App state to “Show”, “Hide” or “Disable” after adding a preloaded app package as shown in the screenshot above.
+An Esper customer can explicitly set the Application state to “Show”, “Hide” or “Disable” after adding a preloaded application package as shown in the screenshot above.

-In the field below the text “Enter package name of preloaded apps”, users may enter the package name of the apps which are pre-existing in the In-ROM memory of the device as packaged by the hardware manufacturer of the specific device.
+In the field below the text “Enter package name of preloaded apps”, users may enter the package name of the applications which are pre-existing in the In-ROM memory of the device as packaged by the hardware manufacturer of the specific device.

-**Note**: One easy way to find the package names is to provision one of your devices and then view the Preloaded Apps on that device.
-The package name for each app will be listed.
+**Note**: One easy way to find the package names is to provision one of your devices and then view the Preloaded Applications on that device.
+The package name for each application will be listed.
 You can also use ADB as well.
-You currently cannot set a Preloaded App as the Kiosk mode app via a Provisioning Template, but you can do so at the Device level after the device has been provisioned.
+You currently cannot set a Preloaded Application as the Kiosk mode application via a Provisioning Template, but you can do so at the Device level after the device has been provisioned.

 In this example screenshot, we have added packages “com.facebook.android”, “com.google.android.maps” and “com.chrome.android”.
-We have set the state of the app as “Show”, “Hide”, “Disable”.
-Show/Hide will simply either show or hide the preloaded app on the device screen.
+We have set the state of the application as “Show”, “Hide”, “Disable”.
+Show/Hide will simply either show or hide the preloaded application on the device screen.

-By default, after provisioning an Android device on the Esper platform, the preloaded apps are being hidden.
+By default, after provisioning an Android device on the Esper platform, the preloaded applications are being hidden.
 By using this section, users may choose to show them.
-The “Disable” feature lets the IT Admin prevent the app from functioning unless chosen otherwise.
+The “Disable” feature lets the IT Admin prevent the application from functioning unless chosen otherwise.

-The feature to disable preloaded apps is also available via 'Device Settings' as well as during the Device Provisioning process via this section in the Template.
+The feature to disable preloaded applications is also available via 'Device Settings' as well as during the Device Provisioning process via this section in the Template.

-#### Approve and Disapprove Google Play apps in the Templates
+#### Approve and Disapprove Google Play Applications in the Templates

-The 'Play Store Apps' section of the 'Your Apps' tab gives you the ability to load approved apps from the Google Play Store onto the device as it is provisioned.
+The 'Play Store Applications' section of the 'Your Applications' tab gives you the ability to load approved apps from the Google Play Store onto the device as it is provisioned.
 This section will only appear if you have enrolled your endpoint in [Managed Google Play].
 These apps must have been approved through Play for Work before they can be selected here.
-Click on the approved Play Store app you wish to install, and it will be added to the list of apps.
+Click on the approved Play Store application you wish to install, and it will be added to the list of applications.

 ![](./images/createtemplate/30_googleplay.png)

-**Note**: If you include a Google Play Store app in your template but use it to provision a non-GMS device without support for Google Play, the app will not be installed when provisioned.
+**Note**: If you include a Google Play Store application in your template but use it to provision a non-GMS device without support for Google Play, the application will not be installed when provisioned.

 ### Apply Device Settings in the Template